Applejaxx

-Ernest Owens (born October 3, 1982) better known as Applejaxx, is a Christian hip hop artist from North Carolina.
+Ernest Lee Owens (born October 3, 1982) better known as Applejaxx, is a Christian hip hop artist from North Carolina.

-Background
+Career

 His early influences ranged from Run DMC, N.W.A, and Nas.
 He grew up playing basketball and had always enjoyed hip hop.
 In 1997, Applejaxx started to write rhymes and freestyle.
 Soon after high school, Applejaxx went on to attend Campbell University in North Carolina, where he soon met Tonéx at a concert in 2003.
-Owens was interviewed by the prolific rapper Eminem's station Shade 45.

 The name Applejaxx refers to bearing good fruit as Apple, "jaxx" comes in as "jacking" someone out of the world into the light, out to bear good fruit.

 His first appearance was on gospel/pop artist Tonéx's album Out The Box.
 The single off his first project, "Nureau Anthem", which features T.Bizzy, was featured on HipHopDX.com.
 He has also collaborated with many in the Christian hip hop community, making guest appearances with artists such as DJ Morph, Gibraan, and The Washington Projects.
+Owens was interviewed by the prolific rapper Eminem's station Shade 45.